Economic development of modern China

 On successful completion of the course, students will be able to:

-1. Describe China’s development policies from 1949 to the present day in the context of its political history
+- Describe China's development policies from 1949 to the present day in the context of its political history.

-2. Analyse the principle features of China’s Economic system
+- Analyse the principal features of China's economic system.

-3. Evaluate the nature ans sources of China’s economic growth at both a macro and sectoral level.
+- Evaluate the nature and sources of China's economic growth at both a macro and sectoral level.

 Method of assessmentAssessment weighting: Exam 80% / Coursework 20%.
 Resubmission of coursework regulations do not apply to this course.